Bill Gurley, chairman of the Saturn V Restoration Project, was the first

 humidity or the extreme temperature cycles that we see here in Alabama, but it

 was wildlife that had nested within this machine.
-There were a pair of
+There were a

-byproducts that were not very nice to the inside of the rocket.
+chemical byproducts that were not very nice to the inside of the rocket.

 All of that has been fixed, and it is restored.

-CSI finished the initial assessment in spring of 2005 and went
+assessment in spring of 2005 and

-to work on the restoration last
+the restoration last

 summer.
 They completed the repairs and much of the painting